emqx/emqx-docs/en_US/rule/rule-example.md

 Fill in the parameters required by the action:

-Two parameters is required by action "Data to TimescaleDB":
+Two parameters are required by action "Data to TimescaleDB":

 1).
 SQL template.
 SQL template is the sql command you'd like to run when the action is triggered.
-In this example we'll insert a message into timescaledb, so type in the following sql
+In this example, we'll insert a message into timescaledb, so type in the following sql
 template: